nRF24/CircuitPython_nRF24L01/docs/api.rst

     You should think of the data pipes as a "parking spot" for your payload.
 There are only six data pipes on the nRF24L01, thus it can simultaneously "listen" to a maximum of 6 other nRF24L01 radios.
-However, it can only "talk" to 1 other nRF24L01 at a time).
+However, it can only "talk" to 1 other nRF24L01 at a time.

     The specified address is not the address of an nRF24L01 radio, rather it is more like a path that connects the endpoints.
 When assigning addresses to a data pipe, you can use any 5 byte